 - Brewer’s Yeast – approximately 3 cups per 10 pounds feed or a generous sprinkle on top of their feed daily

-- NON-time release Niacin Gel Capsule Supplements – 100 mg per 1 gallon water – squeeze the gel out of the capsule and into the water
+- NON-time release Niacin Gel Capsule Supplements (these are increasingly hard to find) – 100 mg per 1 gallon water – squeeze the gel out of the capsule and into the water

 Typically you won’t need to supplement your goslings as long as they have plenty to eat and fresh greens daily.